• Recipes

 While they are both made of almonds and sugar, they are not always interchangeable in recipes.
 Their two main differences are sweetness and texture.

-Add about ⅔ of the egg whites and process, about 30 seconds.
+4. Add about โ…” of the egg whites and process, about 30 seconds.
 Add the remaining egg whites as necessary to form a sticky dough.
-The dough will be wet and sticky, but you will be able to roll it into balls between your hands.

 dipping a ball of Italian Pignoli Cookie dough into a bowl of pine nuts